gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-point.md

     +    specular = pow(dot(normal, halfVector), u_shininess);
     +  }

 The dot product can go negative.
-If we take a negative number to a power it can go positive which would be bad because then we'd see highlights when the light is facing the wrong way.
+If we take a negative number to a power is undefinedit can go positive which would be bad because then we'd see highlights when the light is facing the wrong way.
 So, if the dot product would possibly be negative then we just leave specular at 0.0.